 Filmmaking Success in 30 Minutes a Day

-One of our readers reached out to me the other day asking for a few time management tips.
+One of our readers reached out a while back asking for my best time management tips.
 She explained that she’s getting distracted with her day job.
-After some thought, I came up with the following filmmaking success challenge – which is the same strategy I utilize myself.
+So after some thought, I came up with the following filmmaking success challenge – which is the same strategy I utilize myself.

 - Make a list of all things filmmaking that you need to accomplish.